usmcamgrimm/terraform-hashicorp-tutorials/README.md

 # Terraform

-##Infrastructure as Code
+## Infrastructure as Code

-`Some DevOps Shit!`

-Using this to store the files I create and commands used through the hashicorp tutorials
+Using this to store the files I create and commands used through the hashicorp terraform tutorials